simple-integrated-marketing/generator-craftplugin/README.md

 ## Adding to an existing plugin

-As of version 1.3.0, the `generator-craftplugin` creates a `.craftplugin` project file in your plugin's root folder that contains all of the information needed to create the plugin scaffolding.
-If you have Yeoman and the `generator-craftplugin` installed locally, you can then `cd` to the directory and add components as you see fit.
+As of version 1.3.0, the `generator-simplecraftplugin` creates a `.craftplugin` project file in your plugin's root folder that contains all of the information needed to create the plugin scaffolding.
+If you have Yeoman and the `generator-simplecraftplugin` installed locally, you can then `cd` to the directory and add components as you see fit.

 Here's a video showing how that works: